For those wishing to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 curve(dgamma(x,shape=40,rate=6),add=T,col="red")

-This is clearly not a great fit, but perhaps this would be an okay starting point (optimization algorithms don’t really require perfect starting points, just need to be in the ballpark)…
+This seems like an okay starting point (optimization algorithms don’t really require perfect starting points, just need to be in the ballpark)…

 Let’s build a likelihood function for this problem!